Seven players set to leave SAFC this summer as things stand - and 10 who could go

 1. Callum Styles - Set to leave

-Sunderland signed Styles, 24, on an initial loan deal in January, meaning he's set to leave as things stand.
-There is an option for the Black Cats to make the deal permanent, while he had been on their radar since last summer.
+Sunderland signed Styles on an initial loan deal from Barnsley in January, meaning he's set to leave as things stand.
+There is an option for the Black Cats to make the deal permanent, while the 24-year-old had been on Sunderland's radar since last summer.
+It will be interesting to see if they take up their option.
 Photo: Frank Reid

 2. Corry Evans - Set to leave